Guar Gum Explained: The Science and Everyday Uses of This Natural Fibre

 Is guar gum good or bad for you?

-In normal food or supplement amounts, guar gum is beneficial.
-It adds fibre, supports digestive balance, and can lower cholesterol and blood sugar when used as part of a healthy diet.
+In normal food or supplement amounts, guar gum is generally considered beneficial.
+It adds soluble fibre, can help support digestive balance and may assist with healthy cholesterol and blood sugar levels when used as part of an overall balanced diet.

 Is xanthan gum the same as guar gum?

-No. Both are thickeners, but guar gum is a natural legume-based fibre while xanthan gum comes from bacterial fermentation.
-Guar offers mild prebiotic effects; xanthan does not.
+No. Both are thickeners, but guar gum is a legume-based fibre while xanthan gum comes from bacterial fermentation.
+Guar and PHGG offer gentle prebiotic effects; xanthan does not behave in the same way in the gut.

 What is guar gum made from?